The Consequences of Sleep Disorders Left Untreated

 Abnormal dream enactment that may risk the well-being of the patient or his or her bed partner is a symptom of RBD.
 Association between RBD and neurodegenerative conditions is currently under investigation.
 If left untreated, patients with RBD may cause serious self or bed partner injury without knowledge of the consequences of their actions.

 If you suffer from chronic medical conditions or if you think that you may be at risk for obstructive sleep apnea, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat your condition.
-Dr. Malhotra is a trusted sleep specialist in CT, who is known for diagnosing and treating all kinds of sleep disorders.
 Call (203) 653-3519 today, or schedule an appointment using this form.